coalmines/coalmines-web/indui/README.md

 # indui

-This is `indui`, a React UI toolkit for the web, inspired by asthetics from the coal and steel industry and part of the [Coal Mines](https://coalmines.ruhr/) ⚒ project.
+This is `indui`, a React UI toolkit for the web, inspired by aesthetics from the coal and steel industry and part of the [Coal Mines](https://coalmines.ruhr/) ⚒ project.